deontadams314/python-hello-world-kubernetes/README.md

 # Python - Hello World - Kubernetes

-Simple program to create a cluster with a hello world webpage using Python & Flask
+Simple program to create a Flask application in Python, Dockerize it and then run it in Kubernetes cluster

 # Requirements